As I

 He wants his followers to spread out throughout the world, and

 Then Jesus lists some freaky things which are gonna happen when people believe.
 Gonna happen.
 We see them do these things in Acts.
 They threw out demons.
 They spoke in tongues.
-They healed people.
+They supernaturally cured the sick.
 Paul got bit by a viper, and shook it off.
 Acts confirms these things happened, and throughout Christian history there have been miracle stories of even more impossible things.
 I’ve been cured of illness, and have prayed for others to be cured and watched God cure ’em.
 I see tongues-speaking all the time.
-I’ve seen demon-tossing; it’s mighty disturbing, but if it needs to be done, we Christians can do it.
-I’ve only seen snake-handling on video; I’m pretty sure those guys are inviting disaster, and am entirely sure that’s not how this scripture is meant to be interpreted.
+I’ve seen demon-tossing; it’s mighty disturbing, but if it needs to be done, the Holy Spirit actually empowers us Christians to do it.
+I’ve only seen snake-handling on video; I’m pretty sure these guys are inviting disaster, and am entirely sure that’s not how this scripture is meant to be interpreted.
 But I don’t rule out Christians surviving an accidental poisoning.
 It’s happened before.

-Here’s where we get to those who reject this passage: They don’t want any of these freaky things to happen.
+Here’s where we get to those who reject this passage: These people don’t want any of these freaky things to happen.
 They don’t want miracles.
-They don’t do miracles themselves, wanna justify their lack of miracles, and how they’ve done it is to reject any miracles.
+They don’t do miracles themselves, wanna justify their lack of miracles and faith to themselves, and how they do it is to reject any miracles.

 Such people are much happier when God is at a long, long, mythologically long, distance.
 They’ll permit the idea miracles used to happen… so long that they’re a relic of the far-distant past.
 From ancient times; from the apostolic age.
 But they want it to come no further.
 Certainly not into their lives, where they’ll be obligated to practice faith.
 Certainly not to disrupt things and change them.